formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Delete Ruleset

-Delete Ruleset; ONLY available with FormKiQ Enterprise
+Delete Ruleset; available as an Add-On Module

 ### Example